martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Sources of insight and inspiration used by GOV.UK Product Managers.md

   - /sources-insight-inspiration-used-gov-uk-product-managers/
 ---

-# Sources of insight and inspiration used by GOV.UK Product Managers

 * A list that came out of a GOV.UK Product Manager community hour I facilitated recently.*

 ## Blogs